Stuycs-K/final-project-9-shresthaa-wassercugm/README.md

 Maya Wassercug

-period 9
+Period 9

 group name: A(++++) Group

 ## Overview
-8 Ball pool is a game played with sixteen balls on a table with six holes (pockets).
-During the game, two players take turns hitting one of the balls (the solid white cue ball) with a stick.
-The goal of the game is to sink all of you balls into the hole, utilizing the collisions between the balls to do so.
-This simulation attempts to model the collisions between pool balls on a pool table, using the principles of friction, conservation of momentum, and conservation of energy (the collisions between the balls are assumed to be perfectly elastic).
-The simulation includes the ability to place balls on the table, aim the cue ball, and adjust the strength of the shot.
+8 Ball pool is a game played with a total of sixteen balls(one of which is the cue ball, the only ball that can be hit by players) and six holes(known as pockets) on a rectangular table.
+During the game, two players take turns hitting the cue ball with a stick(the cue).
+The aim of both players is to sink all of their balls(either striped or solid) into a hole, by utilizing the collisions between the balls.
+This simulation attempts to model the collisions between pool balls on a pool table using the principles of friction, conservation of momentum, and conservation of energy(where collisions between the balls are assumed to be perfectly elastic).
+The simulation includes the ability to place balls on the table, aim the cue ball, and adjust the strength of the shot(using a strength slider bar).

 ## Instructions
-Click to add new balls
+1. Click within the table to add new balls.

-Drag the mouse on the pool table to aim the cue ball
+2. Drag the mouse to angle the cue ball.

-Drag the mouse along the power bar on the right to adjust the strength of the shot
+3. Slide the mouse along the power bar(to the right of the table) to adjust the strength of the shot.

-Press enter to fire
+4. Press enter to fire the ball and watch the collisions.

-Once all of the balls are at rest, you will be able to aim the cue ball again!
+5. Once all of the balls have stopped, you will be able to aim the cue ball again!

-Press 1 to see a pre-designed template that sets up a standard break shot
+PS: Press 1 to see a pre-designed template that sets up a standard break shot, if you want to play the pool game instead of just a simulated movement of balls!(Note: You will not be able to place extra balls on the table unless you press 0 to return to normal interactive template)